Addressing Challenges in Educational Environments (9857.2)

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

 Indicative student workload

 Inclusion and engagement

-Some of the content of this unit has the potential to be emotionally challenging.
-Students are encouraged to seek out support from Student Wellbeing if required.
+Some of the content of this unit has the potential to be emotionally challenging and may be triggering for some.
+Students are encouraged to talk with the unit convenor and seek out support from Student Wellbeing if required.

 Attendance at all scheduled sessions in this unit is compulsory and absences could result in a fail.
 All absences need to be supported by appropriate documentation (e.g. medical certificate).

 Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Graduate career stage of the Australian Professional Standards for Teachers (AITSL, 2011).

 It is recognised that sometimes absence is unavoidable.
 If you are absent for more than two sessions, however, your engagement with the unit could be considered unsatisfactory.

 Required IT skills

 Only basic IT skills are required to complete this unit